kv-n/connectFour/README.md

 The most difficult for me was getting the win condition and initializing it.

-The win logic was a tough one, I thought I had to use a dozen or more if statements! but after mulling for an hour and beating myself up, I mustered the courage to ask for help and lo' and behold, I learned an easier way to doing things!
+The win logic was a tough one, I thought I had to use a dozen or more if statements!
+However, after mulling for an hour and beating myself up, I mustered the courage to ask for help and lo' and behold, I learned an easier way to doing things!
 I wont bother with the entire code but here is the bread and butter:

 ```
 for (let rowIdx = 0; rowIdx < colArr.length; rowIdx++) {